milesj/emojibase/website/docs/shortcodes.md

 - Commonly used shortcodes from other presets will be supported for interoperability and backwards compatibility.
 This does not guarantee 100% compatibility across the board.

 With this standard in place, we would also like to provide localized versions in the future.
+For languages that are localized, all shortcodes are transliterated to Latin characters.

+### `emojibase-native`

+Like [`emojibase`](#emojibase) but shortcodes are _not_ transliterated to Latin characters.
+Furthermore, this preset will only include shortcodes that are not duplicated in the `emojibase` preset.

 ### `emojibase-legacy`